petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

 ![View page versions in the Display tab.](./making-and-publishing-changes/images/07.png)

-When reviewing changes to a page with alternate [user experiences](../../personalizing-site-experience/experience-personalization/creating-and-managing-experiences.md), you can use the experiences drop-down menu to switch between them.
+When reviewing changes to a page with alternate [user experiences](../../personalizing-site-experience/experience-personalization/creating-and-managing-experiences.md), you can use the Experiences drop-down menu to switch between them.

 ![Select the desired user experience to review.](./making-and-publishing-changes/images/08.png)